WangShuchen97/EMPhyNet/README.md

 </div>
 <br>
 <br>
-Moreover, leveraging first-principles physics, we embed Finite Difference Time Domain (FDTD) iterative framework, a full-wave method for solving Maxwell’s equations, into our proposed EM Physics-Informed Network (EMPhyNet), directly simulating TSWS.
-The EMPhyNet effectively learns spatial propagation patterns such as direct paths, reflections, amplitude decay, and phase variations, achieving NRMSE and improved masked NRMSE of approximately 0.073 and 0.11.
+Leveraging the first-principles physics, we embed Finite Difference Time Domain (FDTD) iterative framework, a full-wave method for solving Maxwell’s equations, into our proposed EM Physics-Informed Network (EMPhyNet), directly obtaining the TSPFS.
+The EMPhyNet effectively learns spatial propagation patterns such as direct paths, reflections, amplitude decay, and most importantly, the phase variations, achieving NRMSE and improved masked NRMSE of approximately 0.073 and 0.11.
 Evaluation of variant models shows that those without explicit Maxwell propagation priors fail to capture meaningful signal features.
 <br>
 <br>
 <div>